ONSdigital/dp-compose/v2/provisioning/nginx/README.md

   This will generate two `pem` files in the `v2/provisioning/nginx` folder.
 These are not to be committed.

-  :bulb: TIP: Check the read permissions are set correctly for the `pem` files so nginx can access them :bulb:

 1. Add the appropriate nginx to your `deps.yml` file:

   ```yml